 - a.
 Assign applicants offered enrollment to the center closest to home except under the following conditions: - 1.
 The applicant chooses a career technical training program that is not available at such center. - 2.
-The applicant would be unduly delayed in participating in the Job Corps program because the closest center is operating at full capacity.

-- 3. The applicant, or the parent or guardian of an applicant requests assignment to another Job Corps center due to circumstances in the home community of the applicant that would impair prospects for his or her successful participation in the Job Corps program. - b.
-Give priority in assignments of open slots to applicants offered enrollment who are veterans of the Armed Forces of the United States or spouses of veterans, as specified in Exhibit 1-6.
+The applicant would be unduly delayed in participating in the Job Corps program because the closest center is operating at full capacity. - 3.
+The applicant, or the parent or guardian of an applicant requests assignment to another Job Corps center due to circumstances in the home community of the applicant that would impair prospects for his or her successful participation in the Job Corps program. - b.
+Give priority in assignments of open slots to applicants offered enrollment who are veterans of the armed forces of the United States or spouses of veterans, as specified in Exhibit 1-6.

-R14.
+R15.
 Applicant Files

-OA contractors shall ensure that OASIS files are available to the center of assignment and that hard copy documents are available to the center at least seven working days prior to each applicant's scheduled arrival at the center, or departure to the center, if using government-furnished transportation.
+OA contractors shall ensure that OASIS files are available to the center of assignment and that hard copy documents are available to the center at least 7 working days prior to each applicant's scheduled arrival at the center, or departure to the center, if using government-furnished transportation.

-R15.
+R16.
 Withdrawal of Application

-If an applicant withdraws his or her application, or an applicant offered enrollment chooses not to enroll, all supporting documentation should be maintained with the central file, and returned to the OA agency.
+If an applicant withdraws his or her application, or an applicant offered enrollment chooses not to enroll, all supporting documentation should be maintained with the central file, and returned to the OA agency if the application is not in regional review.
+If the application is in regional review, then the applicant file and all supporting documentation must be returned to the Regional Office who will review the documentation of the withdrawal before returning the file to OA.
 Files must be maintained for a minimum of 3 years from the end of the applicable program year.
 Health and disability-related documentation must be maintained in a separate file to which access is strictly limited, as described in Appendix 607.

 - Q1.
 Quality assurance systems are in place to ensure that students admitted to Job Corps meet the essential admissions requirements for participation in the program. - Q2.
 Applicants are assigned to centers in accordance with the specifications outlined in the OA contractor's Statement of Work. - Q3.
 The AC has recruited and screened enough applicants to generate a sufficient number of arrivals to maintain the Job Corps center(s) at full design capacity. - Q4.
 There is a regular flow of applicants for assignment to centers. - Q5.
 Applicants have been provided accurate information about the Job Corps program. - Q6.
 New arrivals have a basic understanding of Job Corps' career development focus, how Labor Market Information can be used, and the career development services available to them through Job Corps. - Q7.
 Applicants can accurately describe the process for filing discrimination complaints and/or appeals if they are not accepted into the program or they believe they have been subjected to discrimination during the application process. - Q8.
 New arrivals have a basic understanding of their rights to nondiscrimination and equal opportunity, and know where and when to file complaints of discrimination. - Q9.
-Applicant files are properly handled and maintained.
+Applicant files are properly handled and maintained; and that PII is safeguarded at all times.